aws-amplify/aws-sdk-ios-spm/README.md

     **NOTE:** The AWS Mobile SDK for iOS [does not follow Semantic Versioning](https://docs.amplify.aws/sdk/configuration/setup-options/q/platform/ios#aws-sdk-version-vs-semantic-versioning).

-5. Choose the packages that is required for the project and click `Finish`
+5. Choose the packages required for your project and click **Finish**